-Alison has also written a book about Macquarie Island, together with fellow Antarctic Arts Fellow Coral Tulloch.
+Lester has also written a book about Macquarie Island, with another Antarctic Arts Fellow Coral Tulloch.
 In 2012, the book was awarded the prestigious Eve Pownall Award for Information Books, by the Children’s Book Council of Australia.
 The book has also won the Wilderness Society’s Environment Award for Children’s Literature, and the Whitely certificate of commendation in the children’s book category from the Royal Zoological Society of New South Wales.

 Find out more about Alison Lester’s work on her website.